Contact

 rodou@upenn.edu

-Open to learning all training methodologies and philosophies from various sources (police, sport and civilian trainers), Bob’s personal moral code is to never be cruel in the training of dogs in general as well as patience specifically in training police working dogs.
+Open to learning all training methodologies and philosophies from various sources (police, sport, and civilian disciplines), Bob’s personal moral code is to never be cruel in the training of dogs in general as well as patience specifically in training young working dogs.

 Medical Team